20 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 (8)

-In the case of viscous work, this contribution can be written as for the same reason as heat addition from viscous effects.
-This term is the rate of work done by viscous stresses acting on the control volume over the control surface.
+In the case of viscous work, this latter contribution can be written as for the same reason as heat addition from viscous effects.
+This term is the rate of work done by viscous stresses acting on the C.S. over the C.S.

 Finally, some mechanical work could be added to the system, say , an example being the work done by a pump.
 Work can also be extracted from a fluid flow, such as with a turbine, fan, or propeller.
 Therefore, adding all the contributions together gives